Hericium erinaceus: Description

-The hyphal system is monomitic, amyloid, and composed of thin- to thick-walled hyphae that are approximately 3–15 microns (um) wide.
+The hyphal system is monomitic, amyloid, and composed of thin- to thick-walled hyphae that are approximately 3–15 μm (microns) wide.
 The hyphae also contain clamped septa and gloeoplerous elements (filled with oily, resinous substances), which can come into the hymenium as gloeocystidia.

-The basidia are 25–40 µm long and 5–7 µm wide, contain four spores each and possess a basal clamp.
-The white amyloid basidiospores measure approximately 5–7 µm in length and 4–5 µm in width.
+The basidia are 25–40 μm long and 5–7 μm wide, contain four spores each and possess a basal clamp.
+The white amyloid spores measure approximately 5–7 μm in length and 4–5 μm in width.
 The spore shape is described as subglobose to short ellipsoid and the spore surface is smooth to finely roughened.

 Development

-The fruitbodies of H. erinaceus are mainly produced annually from August to November in Europe.
-It was observed that H. erinaceus could fruit intermittently for 20 years on the same dead tree.
+It has been observed that H. erinaceus can fruit intermittently for 20 years on the same dead tree.
 It is hypothesized that H. erinaceus can survive for 40 years.
-The mating system of H. erinaceus species found in the USA was shown to be bifactorially heterothallic.
+The mating system of H. erinaceus species found in the U.S. was shown to be bifactorially heterothallic.

-The monokaryotic mycelium growth of H.erinaceus is slower than dikaryotic growth and only a relatively low percentage of monokaryotic cultures yield fruitbodies.
+The monokaryotic mycelium growth of H. erinaceus is slower than dikaryotic growth and only a relatively low percentage of monokaryotic cultures yield fruitbodies.
 Monokaryotic fruitbodies are also smaller than dikaryotic fruitbodies.
-The monokaryotic mycelium was found to produce fusoid to subglobose chlamydospores of 6–8 x 8–10 µm size.
+The monokaryotic mycelium was found to produce fusoid to subglobose chlamydospores of 6–8 x 8–10 μm size.
 These spores can stay viable for more than seven years and be stored under anaerobic conditions.
 Chlamydospore germination requires 30 to 52 hours, with a germination success rate of 32 to 54%.

 Spore production is highest at midday, relative to temperature increase and a decrease of relative humidity.
 Daily trends toward lower relative humidity can favor sporulation, however, levels of relative humidity that are too low do not favor high total spore production.

-Distribution

-Hericium species can be found throughout the northern hemisphere.
-Hericium erinaceus has been used in traditional Chinese medicine for centuries.
-Its production is widespread within Asia, mostly using extensive production practices on wood logs or stumps.

-Despite its higher prevalence in Asia, H. erinaceus was first described scientifically in North America.
-Its production there occurs only on a small scale.
-Most of it is intensive indoor production with only a few small outdoor sites where log cultivation is practiced.
-Three Hericium species can be found in eastern North America, one being H. erinaceus, the other two H. americanum and H. coralloides.

-Although H. erinaceus is native to Europe, it has been red listed in 13 European countries due to poor germination and establishment.
-In the United Kingdom, this specific genus fruits between August and December and will continue to produce spores until as late as February in the following year.
-It is able to withstand cold temperatures and frost conditions.